 Available for hire for recreation, social and fund raising events, craft fairs, local societies, wedding receptions and family gatherings, the Warkworth War Memorial Hall can accommodate groups from 5 to 140, 7 days a week.

-The charity manages the hall for use by local inhabitants without distinction of political, religious or other opinions.
+It is managed as a charity for use by local inhabitants without distinction of political, religious or other opinions.
 The more formal document defining its purpose and ongoing management is described in the Scheme (pdf), overseen by the Charity Commisioners for England and Wales.

-For further information about the area of Warkworth and local activities/events see Welcome to Warkworth.
+Warkworth is a large village in Northumberland, England.
+For further information about the area and local activities/events see Welcome to Warkworth.